wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

 Dashboarding is part of the instrumentation portion of monitoring.
 The main purpose of a dashboard, no matter its type, is to enable the ability to quickly process information that a user might need.
 This may be to understand the current situation, to aide in decision making, or to inform that a reactive action is needed.

-In the - <a href="https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html" target="_blank">Google SRE book</a> dashboards are defined as following:
+In the - <a href="https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html" rel="noreferrer" target="_blank">Google SRE book</a> dashboards are defined as following:

 > _"An application (usually web-based) that provides a summary view of a service's core metrics.
 A dashboard may have filters, selectors, and so on, but is **prebuilt to expose the metrics most important to its users**.
 The dashboard **might also display team information** such as ticket queue length, a list of high-priority bugs, the current on-call engineer for a given area of responsibility, or recent pushes."_